awaisaziz/LLM_Text2Sparql_Query/README.md

 ```
 The server listens on `http://127.0.0.1:8000` and exposes `POST /generate`.

+An additional `POST /plan` endpoint is available to return the structured planner output (entities, relations, chain-of-thought) without generating SPARQL.
+This is used by the updated frontend so users can review and edit the reasoning steps before execution.

 ## CLI Batch Generation
 Generate SPARQL for a dataset from the root directory:
 ```bash